mathewgomas-alfred/mathewgomas.io/general_concepts/colors/scene_linear_painting.rst

 In fact, there’s always a non-destructive sort of transform going on while you are working on your image which includes the tone-mapping.
 This is called a display or view transform, and they provide a sort of set of binoculars into the world of your image.
 Without it, your computer cannot show these colors properly; it doesn’t know how to interpret it properly, often making the image too dark.
 Providing such a transform and allowing you to configure it is the prime function of color management.

 Between different view and display transforms, there’s also a difference in types.
 Some are really naive, others are more sophisticated, and some need to be used in a certain manner to work properly.
-The ICC color management can only give a certain type of view transforms, while OCIO color management in the lut docker can give much more complex transforms easily configurable and custom settings that can be shared between programs.
+The ICC color management can only give a certain type of view transforms, while OCIO color management in the LUT docker can give much more complex transforms easily configurable and custom settings that can be shared between programs.

 .. figure:: /images/en/color_category/Krita_scenelinear_cat_01.png
    :figwidth: 800
    :align: center

-   Above, an example of the more naive transform provided by going from scene-linear sRGB to regular sRGB, and to the right a more sophisticated transform coming from the filmic blender ocio configuration.
+   Above, an example of the more naive transform provided by going from scene-linear sRGB to regular sRGB, and to the right a more sophisticated transform coming from the filmic blender OCIO configuration.
 Look at the difference between the paws.
 Image by Wolthera van Hövell tot Westerflier, License: CC-BY-SA

 Conversely, transforming and interpreting your image’s colors is the only thing OCIO can do, and it can do it with really complex transforms, really fast.
 It doesn’t understand what your image’s color space is originally, doesn’t understand what CMYK is, and there’s also no such thing as a OCIO color profile.
 Therefore you will need to switch to an ICC workflow if you wish to prepare for print.